 Welcome to Portland Community Dance!

-We suggest a donation of $10 per dance to cover costs and pay a stipend to the DJ.
+We suggest a contribution of $10 per dance to cover costs and pay a stipend to the DJ.
 No one who wants to dance will be turned away for lack of resources.

-We dance every Sunday unless weather or venue availability necessitates a change.
+We dance every 2nd and 4th Sunday unless weather or venue availability necessitates a change; please refer to our Calendar to confirm dates!

 DANCING WITH US